 Size and Weight:

 For watches with such sophisticated functions, durability is a very big deal.
-Runners watch are being used for extreme outdoor activities, which is why it needs to be made from strong and high quality materials.
+Runner watches are being used for extreme outdoor activities, which is why it needs to be made from strong and high-quality materials.
 When it comes to durability, waterproofing is an important factor.

 The best running watch should have excellent waterproof properties.
 Even if it is not used for swimming, it is important for the watch to be water-resistant so that it does not get damaged easily.
 Shock-absorbing materials for watches are recommended as well.

 A good runner’s watch is made not just to perform one task.
 Functionality is one of the most important things to look for when choosing a runner’s watch.
 Aside from GPS features, built-in heart rate monitors can be very helpful in training or normal running routines.
 A runner’s watch with a large enough memory can store long workout hours as well as other data necessary for training purposes.

 Data syncing is one of the newest features that can be found in latest models of running watches on the market.
 Downloading workout data to the computer or a smartphone makes it easier to process information.
 Integration of Twitter and Facebook for easier sharing can be very helpful as well.
 Additional features such as auto lap and auto pause, alerts, and variable settings can be great tools for serious runners.